Teach a Core Concepts Course:

 Social Work faculty may be interested in teaching one of the National Center’s Core Concepts courses: Core Concepts of Child and Adolescent Trauma (clinical practice); or Core Concepts of Trauma‐Informed Child Welfare Practice.
 The Core Concepts courses employ a problem-based learning approach used with five in-depth case studies that reflect trauma’s impact on children of every developmental age period.
 This approach allows students to experience cases as they actually unfold in practice.
 To view where the Core Concepts curriculum has been disseminated to date, click here.
 Read more about the National Center’s social work education program here.

-Faculty interested in teaching a Core Concepts secure a commitment from their school that the course will be offered.
+Faculty interested in teaching a Core Concepts course must secure a commitment from their school to offer the course.
 In preparation for teaching, faculty attend an orientation webinar, receive a faculty facilitator manual, and participate in a learning collaborative which includes nine pre-scheduled calls beginning in October (faculty preparing to teach during the summer or fall may participate in several additional calls).
 Learning collaboratives are organized by course, are coordinated by experienced faculty, and include training problem-based learning and the curriculum.
-Faculty also are invited to join a peer network that promotes resource sharing and communication.
+Faculty also are invited to join a wiki space that promotes resource sharing and communication.

 Replicate the Full Educational Model